zz85/threejs-term/README.md

 ### Install and Running

-If you prefer to run it by git cloning enviornment, look at the development section.
+If you prefer to run it by git cloning environment, look at the development section.

 ```
 $ npm install -g threejs-term # install and link binary